hevmarriott/DNAscanv2/README.md

 **Version:** 0.1

 Please make sure all dependencies are installed before running DNAscan.
 Instructions on how to install all dependencies are available in the following chapter.
-However a bash script to set up all dependencies (Annovar and GATK need a manual registration and download step) is available in scripts.
+However, a bash script to set up all dependencies (Annovar and GATK need a manual download and registration step) is available in scripts.

 #### Local Deployment